St. Thomas' Church

 At the time the church was built it could seat up to 2000 people.
 In 1881 the church was refurbished and in 1890 the chancel was remodelled.
 The original seating was replaced but the galleries remained and still do to this day.

 When the church was built the front of the church as seen in the photograph below was positioned facing onto Hillgate; at the time this was the main through route from London to Manchester and Carlisle.

 If you wish to find out more information about St. Thomas’ Church please visit their website by clicking the link St. Thomas’ Church.

 Stockport Parish PewTube

 Stockport Parish now has their own YouTube channel called 'PewTube' where you can view their Stories, News, Services and Praise.
-There is even a special Easter Story from Marie especially for the children of St. Thomas'.

 In school we have a special board which celebrates St. Thomas and tells us who he was.